cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 **uWGSI:** An application server that connects to Nginx.
 In our tutorial we're using it to run a simple Python app that generates the demo page.
 [Official Site](https://uwsgi-docs.readthedocs.org/en/latest/)

+## Tutorial
+In this tutorial we're going to guide you through the fundamentals of using Docker on Chameleon Cloud.
+You should already be familiar with managing resources on Chameleon Cloud, if not follow the "Getting Started" tutorial.
+At the end of this tutorial you will have setup a demo website utilizing 5 Docker containers and 2 physical hosts.
+See the official Docker docs for more detail and reference. <https://docs.docker.com/>

 ### Steps Outline

 \# | Description | Time (mins)